DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 set up an autonomous community without the risk of being evicted, but it would give them funding from the city on top of that.

-So as they find themselves contemplating the rather boring looking building that would soon be vacant, their hands are definitely itching.
-It is a chance to prove what they are capable of.
+So as they found themselves contemplating the rather boring looking building that would soon become empty, their hands were definitely itching.
+It was a chance to prove what they were capable of.
 To contribute to the city's diversity by making room for artistic experiments, cultural exchanges, and countercultural manifestations.
-A space devoid of the dominant economic rationale, where social and cultural values are more important than financial gain.
-If only they knew what they signed up for.
+A space devoid of the dominant economic rationale, where social and cultural values would be more important than financial gain.
+If only they had known what they signed up for.

 Hay Schoolmeesters had his doubts.
 Being the rookie of the gang, Hay recalls planning for a year-long sabbatical when Draaisma asked him to